mjbright/www.mjbright-training.eu/content/en/docs/TR_AN-002-EN_IntroductiontoAnsible/_index.md

 # Pre-requisites

-Be at ease working at the command-line, editing files Basic notions of Cloud, Linux, Containers
+- Be at ease working at the command-line, editing files
+- Basic notions of Cloud, Linux, Containers
-Use of an ssh Client, e.g. openssh on Linux, macOS or Windows (or Putty)
+- Use of an ssh Client, e.g. openssh on Linux, macOS or Windows (or Putty)
 |

 # Included

-Course materials and labs: 50% hands-on, 50% presentation & demos Access to a temporary lab environment
+- Course materials and labs: 50% hands-on, 50% presentation & demos
+- Access to a temporary lab environment
-Access to an evolutive document covering various learning resources
+- ccess to an evolutive document covering various learning resources
 |

 # Objectives

-Learn to use Ansible for performing software configuration & maintenance of machines/devices Learn about the many builtin modules, collections of modules & roles for Ansible Learn best practices for working with Ansible
+- Learn to use Ansible for performing software configuration & maintenance of machines/devices
+- Learn about the many builtin modules, collections of modules & roles for Ansible
+- Learn best practices for working with Ansible
 |